davidpak/SmartNote/server/docs/INTERFACES.md

 | `404 Not Found` | The resource does not exist. |
 | `406 Not Acceptable` | The `Accept` header does not match the resource's content type. |

-**Note**: The server will respond with `404 Not Found` if the resource is not found **or** if the resource is not accessible by an authenticated client.
-This is to prevent information leakage.
+**Note**: The server will respond with `404 Not Found` if the resource is not found **or** if the client does not have permission to access the resource.
+This is to prevent leaking information about the existence of resources to unauthorized clients.